EffGen: Enabling Small Language Models as Capable Autonomous Agents

-The most common error category is incorrect reasoning chain (20.4\%), followed by incorrect tool call format (17.4\%) and task misunderstanding (14.6\%).
-Tool-related errors account for 45.0\% of failures, suggesting that improved tool documentation and error recovery could yield further improvements.
+The most common failure mode is incorrect reasoning chain (17.0\%), followed by incorrect tool call format (14.5\%) and task misunderstanding (12.2\%).
+Tool-related errors account for 37.5\% of failures, suggesting that improved tool documentation and error recovery could yield further improvements.